 Pledge to walk a Forked Aster Trail at least 4 times a year and fill out a checklist to help coordinate maintenance work by county staff.
 BONUS: Picking up garbage while inspecting the trail is much appreciated!
 This opportunity is on your own schedule.

 Help trim back plants that grow into the Forked Aster Trail in any of the 30+ trail locations.
-Receive a 1 hour training and bring your own tools (loppers or hand saw).
+Receive a 1-hour training and bring your own tools (loppers or hand saw).

 Join scheduled work days around the county to improve the sustainability of the hiking trails.
 Training and tools provided on-site.
 Task may include: trailhead improvements, new trail construction, trail closings, erosion control, and invasive species removal.